-One of the biggest challenges to developing appropriate detection criteria for this technique is the vortex parameter non-uniqueness problem described in Potvin et al. (2009).
-In cases where the actual vortex core is small relative to the observational resolution, the combination of the limited observational resolution and ellipticity (flatness) in J owing to the mathematical nature of the vortex (MCRV) model can create numerous local minima.
-In particular, this problem frequently results in significant underestimation (overestimation) of R and overestimation (underestimation) of $V{T}$ .
+biggest challenges One of the to developing appropriate detection criteria for this technique is the vortex parameter nonuniqueness problem described in Potvin et al. (2009).
+In cases where the actual vortex core small is relative to the observational resolution, the combination of the limited observational resolution and ellipticity (flatness) in J owing to the mathematical nature of the vortex (MCRV) model can create numerous local minima.
+In particular, this problem frequently results in significant underestimation (overestimation) of R and overestimation (underestimation) of V{T} .
 This is because, on the scale of the observational resolution, a strong, narrow (poorly-resolved) vortex resembles a weaker, wider (wellresolved) vortex and vice versa (Figure 3).
-It would therefore be dangerous to unconditionally use these parameters to distinguish between intense and weak vortices.
+It therefore be dangerous would to unconditionally use these parameters to distinguish between intense and weak vortices.

 The approach we have adopted instead is to identify and utilize retrieved vortex characteristics that are verified by the velocity observations [this is a departure from the detection and characterization methodology used in Potvin et al. (2009)].
-If the $V_T$ retrieved in step #4 exceeds $V{det}$ (= 20 m s-1 in the tests below), then the outer (i.e. outside the vortex core) radius of $n \text{ m s}^{-1}$ tangential vortex wind, $R_n$ , is calculated for the retrieved vortex for n = 10, 15, 20, and so on.
-The tangential (relative to the retrieved vortex center) components of the residual radial winds (calculated in retrieval step # 3 and treated as vectors here), Vobs', are also computed.
-For each value of n, all the $V{obs}$ that exceed n and that are located within $R_n$ of the vortex center are identified.
-If there exists at least one pair of such $V{obs}$ ' that are separated from one another by $> 90^{\circ}$ relative to the vortex center, then the values of n and $R_n$ are output to the user (this minimum angular separation criterion helps prevent regions of strong linear shear from being identified as strong vortices).
-If the maximum n meeting these criteria, $V{\tau}^{res}$ , exceeds $V{det}$ , then the vortex is tentatively classified a detection.
-This approach is inherently conservative since the radial (residual) winds from which the $V{obs}$ ' are calculated are themselves only components of the total velocities, meaning that the $V{obs}$ ' and thus $V{\tau}^{res}$ will generally be underestimates.
+If the V{τ} retrieved in step #4 exceeds V{det} (= 20 m s-1 and 10 m s-1 in the tests in Sections 5 and 6. respectively), then the outer (i.e. outside the vortex core) radius of $n \text{ m s}^{-1}$ tangential vortex wind, R_n , is calculated for the retrieved vortex for n = 10, 15, 20, and so on.
+The tangential (relative to the retrieved vortex center) components of the residual radial winds (calculated in retrieval step # 3 and treated as vectors here), V{obs}', are also computed.
+For each value of n, all the V{obs} ' that exceed n and that are located within R_n of the vortex center are identified.
+If there exists at least one pair of such V{obs} ' that are separated from one another by > 90° relative to the vortex center, then the values of n and R_n are output to the user (this minimum angular separation criterion helps prevent regions of strong linear shear from being identified as strong vortices).
+If the maximum n meeting these criteria, V{τ}^{res} , exceeds V{det} , then the vortex is tentatively classified a detection.
+This approach is inherently conservative since the radial (residual) winds from which the V{obs} are calculated are themselves only components of the total velocities, meaning that the V{obs} V{τ}^{res} thus will generally and be underestimates.

 Preliminary detections are subsequently subjected to a set of criteria designed to filter spurious retrievals.
-If $\geq 25$ % of the velocity data located within $R_n$ of the retrieved vortex center are missing, or if the portion of the retrieved vortex with $V{\theta} > n$ extends outside of the analysis domain, the retrieval is rejected since data edges often give rise to local minima.
-The retrieval is also rejected if the root-mean-square (rms) error (difference between observed and retrieved radial velocity) computed within $R_n$ of the retrieved vortex exceeds the rms observed velocity over that same area.
+If ≥ 25 % of the velocity data located within R{n} of the retrieved vortex center are missing, or if the portion of the retrieved vortex with $V{\theta} > n$ extends outside of the analysis domain, the retrieval is rejected since data edges often give rise to local minima.
+The retrieval is also rejected if the root-mean-square (rms) error (difference between observed and retrieved radial velocity) computed within R_n of the retrieved vortex exceeds the rms observed velocity over that same area.
 This criterion is crucial since retrievals that provide a poor match to the observed wind field can nevertheless be associated with local minima in the typically highly complex cost function surface.

-5. EXPERIMENTS WITH SMART RADAR OBSERVATIONS OF 29 MAY 2004 SUPERCELL
+5. EXPERIMENTS WITH SMART RADAR OBSERVATIONS OF THE 29 MAY 2004 GEARY, OKLAHOMA TORNADO

+5.1.
 Case Overview